CACTUS - Cognitive Accessibility and Technology Use when aging in home and Society

 - To critically examine the conditions for technology use in different environments among older adults, particularly those with cognitive impairments, and to identify how technologies (including eHealth technologies) can be adapted and developed to better meet these people’s needs and wishes,

-- To develop new knowledge about the interactions between the requirements of technologies and the resourses of these people, within their everyday lives and the environments where they live, to identify BRISTER in the interplay and new understanding of the potential consequences of these, as well as how this interplay can be facilitated and improved,
+- To develop new knowledge about the interactions between the requirements of technologies and the resources of these people, within their everyday lives and the environments where they live, to identify deficiencies in the interplay and new understanding of the potential consequences of these, as well as how this interplay can be facilitated and improved,

 Some of these projects overlap, and they all continuously build on each other.
 The research is undertaken in collaboration with different disciplines nationally and internationally, and in close collaboration with the health care practice field, aiming at continuous development through knowledge dissemination and communication.

-The research group has ca 20 persons (2020) and a large number of additional co-workers.
+The research group has ca 15 persons (2021) and a large number of additional co-workers (see the presentation of each project).

-The leader of the group and of the program is Professor Louise Nygård, with Associate professor Camilla Malinowsky as Co-PI.
+The leader of the group and program is Professor Louise Nygård, with the Associate Professor Camilla Malinowsky as Co-PI.